-The tour offers some incredible skiing in its own right.
-However, there are numerous options along the way including a quick walk up to the top of Mt.
-Fairview for extra turns, or a boot pack to the top of the dogleg couloir on looker’s right of the main Surprise Pass run.
+There are numerous options along the way for side laps en route to surprise pass proper.
+A short walk up to the top of Mt.
+Fairview provides a few extra turns, and more ambitious parties could tick the boot pack to the top of the dogleg couloir on skiers left while descending the main slope to the lake.

 One of the main highlights of the tour is most definitely the impressive Aberdeen and Haddo glacier looming behind you while you ascend the main Surprise Pass Col. The views of Lake Louise and Mt.
 Victoria on the descent are further eye candy.